SrijanBadhya/Debsoc/Running the PES Debsoc.md

  - + "Is there something you think the opposite speaker missed that you predicted they would say?"

-I think these changes by Nikhil were absolutely goated, made the recruitment process so much more fun and engaging for both the moderators and recruits.
+I think these changes by Nikhil were absolutely amazing, made the recruitment process so much more fun and engaging for both the moderators and recruits.
 - Avoid letting the question session go on too long if you have a queue of participants waiting for their turn.